peterhinch/micropython-iot/README.md

 ![Image](images/block_diagram_pyboard.png)

-Resilient behaviour includes automatic recovery from WiFi and server outages.
+Resilient behaviour includes automatic recovery from WiFi and server outages;
-Also from ESP8266 crashes.
+also from ESP8266 crashes.

 # 10. Planned enhancements

 Implement the library as Python packages.
 Perform configuration with constructor args rather than direct import of `config.py`.
 (Changes offered by Kevin Köck).

-Ensure that the server side code can also run under MicroPython.